Jim Garrett

 James William Garrett Jr. (June 19, 1930 – February 9, 2018) was an American football player, coach, and scout.
 He played college football at Utah State University.
-He served as football head football coach at Susquehanna University from 1960 to 1965 and Columbia University in 1985, compiling a career college football coaching record of 39–21–1.
+He served as football head football coach at Susquehanna University from 1960 to 1965 and Columbia University in 1985, compiling a career college football head coaching record of 39–21–1.

 Early years

 Garrett attended Rutherford High School, where he played as a halfback and linebacker.
 He was an All-county and All-state selection in 1946 and 1947.
 He also received All-state honors in baseball as a senior.

 He accepted a football scholarship from Saint Mary's College of California.
 He transferred after his sophomore season to Utah State University and had to sit out for one year.
 He was an All-Skyline Conference fullback as a junior in 1950.
 He also led the baseball team in batting with a .429 average as a senior, while playing catcher.

 After graduating in 1951, he went into the United States Army and served for two years at Fort Lee, where he was twice named All-Army and set a rushing record for the Fort in 1953.